 For more information on the types of special needs and disability assistance offered by EgyptAir, visit www.egyptair.com.

-Check-in for EgyptAir flights departing Abu Dhabi begins three hours before scheduled departure.
-The entire check-in process took about 30 minutes, but the staff and manager were very accommodating.The airline requested that I hand over my personal powered wheelchair at the check-in desk, but I insisted on keeping it until boarding.
+The airline often requests that travelers hand over their personal powered wheelchairs at the check-in desk, but this is not necessary.
+Each time, I have insisted on keeping my own wheelchair until boarding.
 As many power wheelchair users know, sitting in a standard airport wheelchair is uncomfortable.
-Beyond that, though, my mobility device is specialized for me, and includes a tilt feature to help me relieve pressure.
+Beyond that, my mobility device is specialized for me and includes a tilt feature to help me relieve pressure.

 Wheelchair Assistance at Boarding Gate

 I recommend arriving to the gate about one hour prior to departure, and thirty minutes before boarding.